Articles

 Established in 2017 the NDCA represents some of the largest and most experienced debt counsellors operating in South Africa and which are able to draw on local and international best practice.

 Its aim is to uphold and maintain standards, improve and transform the sector through knowledge sharing and education and inform the public about debt counselling.
-Members include National Debt Advisors (NDA), National Debt Counsellors (NDC), DebtBusters, Debt Safeand Pioneer Debt Solutions, which collectively make up 40% of the sector in SA.
+Members include National Debt Advisors (NDA), National Debt Counsellors (NDC), DebtBusters, Pioneer Debt Solutions, Meerkat, and My Debt Hero, which collectively make up 50% of the sector in SA.
 For more information, the NDCA website is www.ndca.org.za.

 National Debt Advisors